4 Signs of Frozen Pipes and What to Watch For

 There are a few clues which can help you determine if you have frozen pipes on your property:

-- No Water Is Coming Out of the Faucet- Another sign that you may have a frozen pipe on your hands is lack of running water.
-If you or a tenant turn on a kitchen or bathroom faucet and only a slight trickle of water or no water at all comes out, the water pipe leading to the faucet may be frozen.
+No Water Is Coming Out of the Faucet- Another sign that you may have a frozen pipe on your hands is lack of running water.
+If you or a tenant turn on a kitchen or bathroom faucet and only a slight trickle of water—or no water flow—comes out, the water pipe leading to the faucet may be frozen.

 Once you are aware that a pipe is frozen, you must act quickly to thaw the pipe.
 Depending on the location of the pipe and your level of expertise, you can attempt to thaw the pipe yourself or you can contact a licensed plumber to thaw the pipe for you.
 It is imperative to thaw the pipe as soon as possible because it has the potential to burst and cause extensive damage to your property.